chorim/Composable/README.md

 Composable is a framework for unidirectional application architecture using actor.
 The basic concept of a composable is as follows;

-- Easy to code-reading and to implements some business logic with less code.
+- Easy to read code and implement some business logic with less code.
-- Be able to start small.
-You don't need to rewrite all files.
-Let's start with a small snippet of code.
+- You can start small.
+You don't need to rewrite all the files.
+Let's start with a small piece of code.
 - A lightweight framework.
-Easy to adopt it into your project.
+Easy to integrate into your project.

 ### Usage
-In the SwiftUI, you can create and use a Store using StateObject property wrapper.
+In the SwiftUI, you can use the StateObject property wrapper to create and use a store.

 ```swift
 import SwiftUI